Prince Harry: ‘Powerful media’ is why he’s stepping away

-LONDON (AP) — Prince Harry has taken aim at the journalists who have dissected his life since the day he was born as he expressed regret for the way he has had to step down from royal duties.
+LONDON (AP) — Prince Harry took aim at the journalists who have dissected his life since the day he was born as he expressed regret for the way he has had to step down from royal duties.

-In a personal speech th at referenced his late mother, Princess Diana, who died in a car accident while being pursued by paparazzi, Harry said Sunday he had “no other option” but to step away as he and his wife, Meghan, seek a more peaceful life.
+In a personal speech that referenced his late mother, Princess Diana, who died in a car accident in 1997 while being pursued by paparazzi, Harry said Sunday he had “no other option” but to step away so that he and his wife, Meghan, could seek a more peaceful life.

 “When I lost my mum 23 years ago, you took me under your wing,” Harry said at a dinner in London for Sentebale, his Africa-based charity supporting youngsters with HIV.
 “You looked out for me for so long, but the media is a powerful force.
 And my hope is one day our collective support for each other can be more powerful, because this is so much bigger than just us.”

+Meghan has already returned to Canada, where the couple spent a Christmas break with their 8-month-old son, Archie.
+Harry, 35, continued in his royal role Monday, attending a U.K.-Africa investment summit in London alongside British Prime Minister Boris Johnson.

+It was not clear how soon Harry will join Meghan, Archie and the couple’s dogs in Canada, or where in the country they plan to live.
+The couple spent the holiday season on Vancouver Island, and Meghan worked for seven years in Toronto as an actress filming the TV series “Suits.”

-The queen’s statement said the agreement, reached after crisis talks, was a “constructive and supportive way forward.”
+The queen’s statement said the agreement, reached after crisis talks among the top royals and their staff, was a “constructive and supportive way forward.”

 “Our hope was to continue serving the queen, the Commonwealth and my military associations, but without public funding.
 Unfortunately, that wasn’t possible,” he said.

+The conditions represent a starker break with the monarchy than Harry and Meghan had envisioned when they announced on Instagram that they planned to “step back” from royal duties.

-“For those reasons, it brings me great sadness that it has come to this,” he added. ”The decision that I have made for my wife and I to step back is not one I made lightly.
+Harry said “it brings me great sadness that it has come to this.”

+”The decision that I have made for my wife and I to step back is not one I made lightly.
 It was so many months of talks after so many years of challenges.
-And I know I haven’t always got it right, but as far as this goes, there really was no other option.”
+And I know I haven’t always got it right, but as far as this goes, there really was no other option,” he said.

 Harry praised his grandmother, the queen, and the rest of his family for supporting him and his wife in recent months.
 He called the decision to change both jobs and continents “a leap of faith” and said he hopes the move will allow him and his family to achieve a “more peaceful life.”

-He framed the decision to leave as his own, made on behalf of Meghan and their young son, Archie.
+He framed the decision to leave as his own, made on behalf of Meghan and Archie.
 He spoke of both during his remarks, telling the audience that eight-month-old Archie had seen snow for the first time a few days ago and “thought it was bloody brilliant.”

 He then turned to his relationship with the queen and other members of his family.